-Software for Text Offences Prevention in Serbian: Al-driven Hate Speech Detection
+Software for Text Offences Prevention in Serbian: AI-driven Hate Speech Detection

 The Program for Excellent Projects of Young Researchers